NorskRegnesentral/skchange/README.md

 # skchange

-Sktime-compatible change detection and changepoint-based collective/pattern/structural anomaly detection algorithms.
+skchange provies sktime-compatible change detection and changepoint-based anomaly detection algorithms.
+Methods implement the annotator interface of sktime.

 A playground for now.